sxg/ForecastIO/README.md

 - UK
 - Auto (uses the local units for the location for which you are requesting weather data)

+More details about the units of each property are available [in the Dark Sky API docs](https://darksky.net/dev/docs/forecast).

 You can also choose the language that you want `Forecast` responses to use:

 ```swift